 In particular we may disclose your information to the following third parties:

 - our professional advisers in order for them to provide us with advice;

 - third party service providers, such as our payment processors and verification service providers where necessary for them to provide us with services or to provide services that you have requested;

-- our technology providers, including those which host your data on our behalf and provide certain IT support and IT professional services to us; or
+- our technology providers, including those which host your data on our behalf and provide certain IT software, support, and/or professional services to us; or

 - if you are a Customer, business partners and/or possible acquirers or investors (and our and/or their advisors) in the context of a facilitating or implementing a business re-organisation or a transfer/sale of all or part of our assets or business;

 If you are an End Client, we will provide our Customer with the results of our identity and verification checks on you.